-In late 2019, the novel coronavirus emerged as a global threat to public health.
-Well into 2020, the COVID-19 pandemic continues to impact the way we live, work, socialize, and exercise — running included.
+In late 2019, the novel coronavirus (COVID-19) emerged as a global threat to public health.
+Well into 2020, the COVID-19 pandemic continues to affect the way we live, work, socialise and exercise — running included.

 Let’s start with the basics of coronavirus

 Before we dig into the running world’s response to COVID-19, here’s a refresher on the basics of the virus and the disease it causes:

 Note: All information sourced from the national Center for Disease Control and Prevention and Johns Hopkins Medicine.

 - Coronaviruses are a common type of virus, but the new or “novel” coronavirus has been identified as a highly contagious virus that causes the illness now known as COVID-19.

 - COVID-19 emerged in Wuhan, China in December 2019 and quickly spread around the world.

 - The virus spreads when an infected person releases droplets into the air — sneezing, coughing, speaking, etc.

 - The virus has an incubation period — a time when people who have contracted the virus do not yet display symptoms — of about two weeks.

 - Symptoms of COVID-19 include cough, fever, shortness of breath, unexplained loss of the sense of smell or taste, sore throat, diarrhoea, muscle aches or headache.